 At 19oz for ~$17, it's also one of the best value moisturizers in any category, pregnant or not.

-✅ Why we love it: Ceramide-based barrier repair, no flagged ingredients, fragrance-free, enormous size, National Eczema Association Seal.
+Why we love it: Ceramide-based barrier support, no flagged ingredients in this review, fragrance-free, enormous size, National Eczema Association Seal.
 Works face and body.

-⚠️ Keep in mind: Rich texture may feel heavy on oily or acne-prone skin.
-For oily skin, CeraVe PM Facial Moisturizing Lotion is a lighter alternative that's also pregnancy-safe.
+Keep in mind: Rich texture may feel heavy on oily or acne-prone skin.
+For oily skin, CeraVe PM Facial Moisturizing Lotion is a lighter alternative to discuss with your clinician.

-Best for: Normal to dry skin needing a reliable, dermatologist-backed, pregnancy-safe moisturizer.
+Best for: Normal to dry skin needing a reliable, ingredient-focused, pregnancy-conscious moisturizer.

 Check Price on Amazon